yehia67/documentation/getting-started/0.1/introduction/what-is-a-transaction.md

-# What is a transaction
+# What is a transaction?

 **A transaction is an instruction sent by a client to an IRI node to transfer data or value to an address.**